Ghaziabad–Jewar Regional Rapid Transit System: Section II

-Route stations
+Stations

 The RRTS corridor will begin from Ghaziabad, through which the existing Delhi–Meerut Regional Rapid Transit System operates with a stop, pass through Noida and Greater Noida by running along with the Noida Metro, and take its course from the Yamuna Expressway along the YEIDA City by running simultaneously with the proposed 14.6 km-long light rail corridor linking Noida Film City, before ending at Noida International Airport in Jewar.
 The corridor will have a total of 12 stations, with 11 intermediate stations as metro and light rail stations, where the RRTS will not have any stops.
 The RRTS will have a provision of adding an additional ten metro stations and one RRTS station to specially cater to the traffic of the upcoming YEIDA City in the coming years.
 It will have two depots on its northern and southern sides, whose locations are yet to be finalised.
 The designs of the stations are also yet to be done.